You have 0 product(s) in your cart.

 Sydney offers a diverse range of snorkelling sites that will keep your sense of discovery growing with every snorkelling expedition you go on.
-Sydney has a honey comb of rivers and estuaries that offer sheltered snorkelling in every condition.
+Sydney has a honeycomb of rivers and estuaries that offer sheltered snorkelling in every condition.
 With a little knowledge of ocean swell, wind and tides you will be able to predict where the best snorkelling spot on the day will be.
 All the staff here at Abyss Scuba Diving are more than happy to offer advice on site selection.
-So if you are unsure please just give us call and ask.
+So if you are unsure please just give us a call and ask.

 Clovelly Pool – Clovelly

 General Description: Clovelly pool would have been Sydney’s best snorkelling spot for beginners.
 It is a natural bay that now has concrete surrounds.
 At one end you have an open ocean, with a shoal of boulders protecting the pool, and at the other is a sandy beach.
 Large Blue Groupers call the pool home and will follow you around the pool.
 If you punch your fist into your hand the groupers will come up to you, thinking you have food.
 Keep your eyes peeled for octopus roaming the pool floor.

 Getting There: Travel to Clovelly.
 You can park in Eastbourne Street for the easiest access.
 However, you can park anywhere around the pool, as there is water access on both sides.

 Shelly Beach – Manly